 The Humanities Honors Council Representative serves on the Arts and Sciences Honors Council, the committee that oversees honors designations.
 The Humanities Honors Council Representative will:

-- approve your Honors Application Form and Application Packet for Graduation with Honors
+- approve your HUMN Honors Application and Honors Registration Forms

 - provide additional information about the process of writing and defending a thesis

-- possibly serve as your Honors Thesis Advisor or as a member of your committee
+- possibly serve as your Honors Thesis Advisor or will serve as a member of your committee

-- help you locate a Honors Thesis Advisor, if needed
+- help you locate an Honors Thesis Advisor, if needed

 - represent your interests at the Honors Council Meetings, where final designations are awarded